 Try this Dampfnudle (Yeast Dumplings) recipe, or contribute your own.
-"Butter" and "German" are two of the tags cooks chose for Dampfnudle (Yeast Dumplings).
+"Butter" and "German" are two tags used to describe Dampfnudle (Yeast Dumplings).

 Heat the milk a bit and then dissolve the yeast in it.
 Make a well in the flour, and pour the yeast mixture into it.
 Let rest for 1/2 hour.
 Then, add the remaining milk and the salt, and knead well.
 Vigorously beat the dough until it forms bubbles, then cover, and in a warm spot, let rest for 1 hour.
 Cut off fist size pieces, and - on a floured pastry board ~ let these pieces rise one more time, for another 15 minutes.
 In a wide pot, melt the fat, and then add warm, salted water to a depth of about 3/4 inch.
 Add the dumplings, arranged in one layer, touching each other.
 Put a lid on the pot, and additionally seal the edges ~ where the lid rests on the pot - with damp cloths in order to keep the steam inside.
 Bake at low heat.
 The dumplings should be done in about 20 minutes, and have the highly desirable Schuepet (hard, brown crust) on the bottom.
 Dampfnudle may be served sour, with sauerkraut, or sweet, with stewed fruit or vanilla sauce.
 Variation: DAMPFNUDLE IN DER SCHLEIFERBRUEH* (Steamed Dumplings in Thin Gravy): Prepare as for regular Dampfnudle, but prior to arranging them in the pot, thoroughly dust the bottom of each dumpling with flour.
 During the steaming process, the flour and water will form a whitish gravy that is called Schleiferbrueh. [*Note: In the olden days, scissors-and-knife grinders would go from house to house, wheeling a little cart with a round, treadle-operated whetstone.
 The bottom of the whetstone would be in a bit of water, which - with the treadle turning the stone - would keep the grinding surface wet.
 As the grinder sharpened knives and scissors, a bit of the whetstone would wear off, and this somewhat cloudy water was the original application of the term Schleiferbrueh.
 K.B.]
 Serves 4.
 From: DSCHWAEBISCH KUCHE by Aegidius Kolb and Leonhard Lidel, Allgaeuer Zeitungsverlag, Kempten.
 1976.
 (Translation/Conversion: Karin Brewer) Posted by: Karin Brewer, Cooking Echo, 9/92